aaronmcadam/cat-match/README.md

 ## Storybooks

-We use [Storybook](https://storybook.js.org/) to develop and document our documents.
+We use [Storybook](https://storybook.js.org/) to develop and document our components.

 ### Jiji